Beau Brummell: Cricket

 While studying at Eton, Brummell played for the school's first eleven, although he is said to have once terrified a master there by asserting that he thought cricket was "foolish".
-He did, however, play a single first-class match for Hampshire at Lord's Old Ground in 1807 against an early all-England cricket team.
+He did, however, play a single match for Hampshire at Lord's Old Ground in 1807 against an England XI.
 Brummell made scores of 23 and 3 on that occasion, leaving him with a career batting average of 13.00.

 Downfall

 A ball at Almack's, supposedly in 1815; the couple on the left are annotated as "Beau Brummell in deep conversation with the Duchess of Rutland".

 Brummell's wealthier friends influenced him; he began spending and gambling as though his fortune was as ample as theirs.
 He found it increasingly difficult to maintain his lifestyle as his spending continued over time, but his prominent position in society allowed him to float a line of credit.
 This situation changed in July 1813 at a masquerade ball jointly hosted at Watier's private club by Brummell, Lord Alvanley, Henry Mildmay and Henry Pierrepont.
-The four were considered the prime movers of Watier's, dubbed "the Dandy Club" by Lord Byron.
+The four may have been the prime movers of Watier's, dubbed "the Dandy Club" by Lord Byron.
 The Prince Regent greeted Alvanley and Pierrepont at the event, and then "cut" Brummell and Mildmay by staring at their faces without speaking.
 This provoked Brummell's remark, "Alvanley, who's your fat friend?".

-Who's your fat friend?
-The occasion when Brummell cut the Prince Regent by pretending not to know him.

 This incident marked the final breach in a rift between Brummell and the Regent that had opened in 1811, when the Prince became Regent and began abandoning all his old Whig friends.
 Brummell became an anomalous favourite, flourishing without a patron, influencing fashion and courted by a large segment of society.